In this section

 How to use Medi-Therm III hyper/hypothermia system

-The development of this nursing guideline was coordinated by Trudy Holton, Clinical Nurse Educator, Butterfly Ward, and approved by the Nursing Clinical Effectiveness Committee.
-Updated September 2014.
+The development of this nursing guideline was coordinated by Emily Blyth, Clinical Support Nurse, Butterfly Ward, and approved by the Nursing Clinical Effectiveness Committee.
+Updated October 2019.